MarcoBrischetto/lissajous/README.md

-# lissajous
+# Lissajous

-Draw lissajous figures
+Draw lissajous figures using

+# Requirements to run this code

+-numpy
+-matplotlib